Ossenx/traffic-sign-classifier/writeup_template.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The first image might be difficult to classify because ...
+The first image might be difficult to classify because the angle is slightly skewed.
+I also purposely chose images that had a Gettyimages watermark or similar, since it served as partial obstruction.
+Image 5 was consistently harder to recognize, due to the cropping I did.
+The huge failure made by this small difference is what initially made me realize that I needed to address overfitting more.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).